Reduced blood circulation and hypertension caused by cutaneous folds

 Human circulatory system-Wikipedia

-The blood vessels are shielded in some areas, but they are exposed, compressible and bendable in many places.
+Blood vessels are shielded in some areas, but they are exposed, compressible and bendable in many places.

 Folds in the skin cause global and local constriction